Occoquan River Fishing (VA – Below Dam)

 I was using my long rod out of the canoe and worked poppers pretty hard.
 The Basswife had good luck on brown Gulp worms and a Mepps spinner.

-On the day we were here, the water was running at 15 – 20 feet deep on the track we followed, The northern bank dropped off sharply with a bankside depth ranging from 4 to 15 feet.
+On the day we were here, the water was running at 15 – 20 feet deep on the track we followed, the northern bank dropped off sharply with a bankside depth ranging from 4 to 15 feet.
 I did not encounter any interesting humps or bumps as we drifted down.
 While it will require another visit to confirm whether there is any hidden underwater holding areas, the initial perspective is that the northern bank is pretty slick and level.
 Other than what you see above water, there may not be anything else.

-Bottom Line: I don’t think I will go back here in the near future.
+Occoquan River Fishing Bottom Line: I don’t think I will go back here in the near future.
 There are better places to fish the Occoquan above the dam from either the Lake Ridge or Bull Run access points.
 Those areas provide access to more traditional water, no big boats, and a more scenic setting.
 We fished this in the late afternoon, so there was not a lot of boat traffic.
 I imagine this can be sporty in a small boat if the larger boats are active and kicking up waves.
 I have visions of our experience on Lake Anna – rough for canoes.

 Getting There: Take exit 160B from I95 and follow Rt 123 north.
 Once you pass over the river, be alert for the park entrance on the right at the top of the hill